pdelong42/toy-raytracer/README.md

 where I can use Clojure's built-in data structures and destructuring; other places it's been a more rocky transition, such as adapting to Clojure's object model (or lack thereof).

+To run:

+   lein run | pnmtopng > foo.png

+(This assumes you've installed the netpbm utilities.)